 Fall Term & Summer Term Admits

-If your student has been admitted for the Fall Term (starts classes in September) or Summer Term (starts classes June 29, 2016), we offer you a corresponding Parent & Family Orientation Program to provide you with the comprehensive information you will need as you support your student through this pivotal time.
+If your student has been admitted for the Fall Term (classes start in September) or Summer Term (classes start June 27, 2018), we offer you a corresponding Parent & Family Orientation Program to provide you with the comprehensive information you will need as you support your student through this pivotal time.
 Parent & Family Orientation helps families create realistic expectations and offers a great deal of information to assist families and students in making the freshman transition to Michigan.

 Click on the links at left to learn more about the Freshman Parent & Family Orientation offered to families of Fall Term or Summer Term freshmen during June- early August.
 The Parent & Family Orientation programs are separate from the Freshman Orientation Programs.
 The information at left is specific to the Parent & Family Program and does NOT apply to the student orientation program.
 Learn more about the freshman student orientation program.

 If your student has been admitted to the Fall Term but is unable to attend the Freshman Orientation Programs occurring between June-early August, he or she will be required to attend the “Final Fall Orientation” program in late August.
 Click on the “Final Fall Orientation” link at left to learn more about the corresponding Parent & Family Orientation program for Final Fall Orientation.